Terms of Business

 It is our intention to provide you with the highest possible level of customer service at all times.
 However we recognise that things can go wrong occasionally and if this occurs we are committed to resolving matters promptly and fairly.

-Should you wish to complain you may do so in writing to the Managing Director, Chrissie Jenkins, at the above address.
+Should you wish to complain you may do so in writing our Complaints Manager, Chrissie Jenkins, at the above address.

 Should you not be satisfied with our final response, you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).
 More information is available on request or on their website. www.financial-ombudsman.org.uk